Subcision Acne Scars

 Subcision is a method to release deep fibrous scar tissue while forming new connective tissue.

-What Is Subcision Acne Scars?
+What Is Subcision Acne Scars treatment?

 Subcision acne scars treatment is a surgical technique to break down deep acne scars that are tethered down within the skin layer.
 Subcision is also known as subcutaneous incision-less surgery.
 The principle is to break the fibrotic strands of scar tissue through a small puncture through the skin surface.